 Isabel is about to get a blast from the past when the radio announces the arrest of entertainer Fay Reynolds played by Ann Sheridan.
 Ann is a singer with provocative accompanying dance moves.
 No money for bail lands her a 90-day sentence but two old pals come to her rescue.
 Connie Todd played by Marie Wilson with the sweet vagueness that made her My Friend Irma so popular, doesn't have quite enough money to help Fay.
 For Isabel, it is chump change.

-The three friends stop off outside the orphanage where they grew up to goggle at the kids haven't seemed to change since their time in the institution.
+The three friends stop off outside the orphanage where they grew up to goggle at the kids who haven't changed since their time in the institution.
 They then head off to an afternoon of lunch and exchanging confidences.
 They promise to meet each year at this time before going their separate ways.

 Margaret Lindsay, Richard Bond